-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Periods ended December 31, 2013 and 2012 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Quarters ended March 31, 2014 and 2013 (Unaudited)

-- completion of the intangible asset is technically feasible so that it will be available for use or sale. - the Group intends to complete the intangible asset and use or sell it . - the Group has the ability to use or sell the intangible asset. - the intangible asset will generate probable future economic benefits.
+- the Group intends to complete the intangible asset and use or sell it . - the Group has the ability to use or sell the intangible asset. - the intangible asset will generate probable future economic benefits.
 Among other things, this requires that there is a market for the output from the intangible asset or for the intangible asset itself, or, if it is to be used internally, the asset will be used in generating such benefits. - there are adequate technical, financial and other resources to complete the development and to use or sell the intangible asset. - the expenditure attributable to the intangible asset during its development can be measured reliably.